Online course details

 Students across our On Campus and Online Health Psychology courses are on the Committee for the UK-wide Health Psychology Trainee Network Stage 1 (MSc Health Psychology).
 Aimed to support early career Health Psychologists, the network organises regular conversation cafes open to any studying or interested in Health Psychology.
 Hear from speakers from across the Health Psychology arena, discuss careers or network and build links with a peer community.

-Discover the HPTN on Twitter
+Discover the HPTN on X

 To complete the MSc Health Psychology, you will need to complete all modules to acquire 180 credits.
 This is made up of six core 20 credit modules and a 60-credit Empirical Research Project.

 The order in which you take them will be dependent on whether you join the course in the September or January intake.
-We will contact you with details of your study pattern before you need to register for enrolment.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.